Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 How Are We Doing?

-The annual number of beach closings has varied greatly year to year.
-In 2023, the annual number of ocean and bay beach closings due to bacteria was 3.
+The annual number of beach closings varies from year to year.
+In 2024, there were six ocean and bay beach closings due to bacteria.

 What Is Being Done?

 The Department of Environmental Protection administers the New Jersey Cooperative Coastal Monitoring Program (CCMP).
 From mid-May to mid-September, local health departments monitor recreational beach water quality.
-The CCMP web site, https://njbeaches.org/ provides current beach status, water quality sample results, reports of beach advisories and beach closings, information on other events that affect beaches and daily updates from NJDEP's coastal surveillance flights.
+The CCMP web site, [https://njbeaches.org/] provides current beach status, water quality sample results, reports of beach advisories and beach closings, information on other events that affect beaches, and daily updates from NJDEP's coastal surveillance flights.
 Sampling is always performed in conjunction with a sanitary survey, which includes identifying possible pollution sources, such as storm water.
-NJDEP is working with the county and local governments to track down and address these sources.
+NJDEP works with county and local governments to track down and address these sources.
 Also as part of the CCMP, NJDEP routinely inspects the 17 wastewater treatment facilities that discharge to New Jersey near shore coastal waters and estuaries to observe changing coastal water quality conditions and potential pollution sources.

 Health Program Information